-Szechuan peppercorn (also spelled Sichuan) is a fragrant but mouth-numbing spice is married with chile peppers (the other key ingredient in Szechuan cuisine), chefs believe this numbing effect reduces the chili pepper’s heat, leaving diners free to appreciate the chili's intense, fruity flavor.
+Classic dishes of Szechuan cuisine wouldn't be the same without Szechuan peppercorn.
+When this fragrant but mouth-numbing spice is married with chile peppers (the other key ingredient in Szechuan cuisine), chefs believe this numbing effect reduces the chile pepper’s heat, leaving diners free to appreciate the chile's intense, fruity flavor.
 The Szechuan peppercorn by itself does not have more spicy hotness than black peppercorns, but the mouth tingle acts to enhance tastes.

+The aroma of Szechuan peppercorn has been likened to lavender.
+On the tongue, you first taste bitter, then numbing heat, then citrus.
+Its main claim to fame is the powerful numbing sensation it causes around the mouth.
 Szechuan peppercorns contain the molecule hydroxy-alpha-sanshool.
 Like capsaicin in chili peppers, it interacts with nerve cell receptors in your lips and mouth.
 It excites the touch sensors and the confusing sensation feels like numbness.
 Researchers pinpointed the Meissner receptors.
 The chemical triggers the receptors, causing them to fire a message to your brain that the area is being touched.
 With enough stimulation, it feels like the area has gone numb.

-Recipes frequently call for the peppercorns to be ground and roasted.
-You may want to discard the tiny black seeds if you see them as they can be gritty.
+Szechuan peppercorn is featured in numerous savory meat, poultry, and noodle dishes.
 Ground, roasted Szechuan peppercorn is used to make an infused Szechuan peppercorn oil.
 It is also paired with salt to make a flavorful Szechuan pepper salt to serve as a condiment with meat dishes.

 Szechuan peppercorns were banned from being imported to the U.S. from 1968 to 2004, although the ban was only seriously enforced in the later years.
 It was enacted to prevent the spread of citrus canker, which could damage U.S. citrus crops but does not cause disease in humans.
-This band was lifted for Szechuan peppercorn that has been heat-treated to kill the infectious organisms.
+This ban was lifted for Szechuan peppercorn that has been heat-treated to kill the infectious organisms.